janklab/MlxShake/docs-src/README-index-common.md

 ## Author

-ExportMlx was developed by [Andrew Janke](https://apjanke.net) based on [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) by [Michio Inoue](https://github.com/minoue-xx).
+MlxShake was developed by [Andrew Janke](https://apjanke.net) based on [livescript2markdown](https://github.com/minoue-xx/livescript2markdown) by [Michio Inoue](https://github.com/minoue-xx).

-The project home page is the [GitHub repo page](https://github.com/janklab/ExportMlx).
+The project home page is the [GitHub repo page](https://github.com/janklab/MlxShake).
 Bug reports and feature requests are welcome.
-The online documentation is on the [ExportMlx web site](https://exportmlx.janklab.net), but that is very much a work in progress.
+The online documentation is on the [MlxShake web site](https://mlxshake.janklab.net), but that is very much a work in progress.

-ExportMlx is part of the [Janklab](https://janklab.net) suite of open source libraries for Matlab.
+MlxShake is part of the [Janklab](https://janklab.net) suite of open source libraries for Matlab.

-ExportMlx's repo structure is based on Janklab's [MatlabProjectTemplate](https://github.com/apjanke/MatlabProjectTemplate).
+MlxShake's repo structure is based on Janklab's [MatlabProjectTemplate](https://github.com/apjanke/MatlabProjectTemplate).

 Code was written while listening to [live Phish shows](https://www.livephish.com/).

 ## Contributing

 Contributions are appreciated!
-Right now I mostly need feature requests, bug reports, and especially example Live Script files that ExportMlx can be tested against.
+Right now I mostly need feature requests, bug reports, and especially example Live Script files that MlxShake can be tested against.

-All code contributions to ExportMlx must be dual-licensed under the BSD 3-Clause License and the special MathWorks-specific variant of the BSD 2-Clause License that ExportMlx is currently licensed under.
-This is so that ExportMlx can be easily relicensed to BSD 3-Clause in the future if its underlying `livescript2markdown` code is similarly relicensed.
+All code contributions to MlxShake must be dual-licensed under the BSD 3-Clause License and the special MathWorks-specific variant of the BSD 2-Clause License that MlxShake is currently licensed under.
+This is so that MlxShake can be easily relicensed to BSD 3-Clause in the future if its underlying `livescript2markdown` code is similarly relicensed.
 (Which would be nice, IMHO.)

-See the [CONTRIBUTING](https://github.com/janklab/ExportMlx/blob/master/.github/CONTRIBUTING.md) file for more info, including coding guidelines.
+See the [CONTRIBUTING](https://github.com/janklab/MlxShake/blob/master/.github/CONTRIBUTING.md) file for more info, including coding guidelines.